Questions? We can help!

 People love options.
 Here are yours:

-We accept Visa or MasterCard—credit or debit cards—via online payment.
+We accept MasterCard, Visa, Discover, and Amex —credit or debit cards—via online payment.

-After receiving an email saying your bill is ready, simply login to your account online and click View Most Recent Bill
+After receiving an email saying your bill is ready, simply login to your account online and click View My Bill

 Can I make more than one payment in a month?